Second Chen–Chiang summit: Meeting

 In a conference at the Taipei Guest House, Ma reiterated his three-point China policy of “no independence,” “no unification” and “no war” across the strait.
 Ma said Chen signed four agreements with Chiang Pin-kung, chairman of the Straits Exchange Foundation (SEF), on shortened air routes, direct maritime shipping, better mail service and food safety.

 In the morning, Chen met Legislative Speaker Wang Jin-pyng, attended the opening of two cross-straits seminars and lunched with People First Party chairman James Soong.
 During the afternoon, he toured the Hsinchu Science Park.
 Chen Yun-lin's final public engagement was a dinner with Kuomintang chairman Wu Poh-hsiung at Taipei's Grand Formosa Regent Hotel.
 The venue became a magnet for hundreds of protesters.
 Ma pointed out, “the Republic of China is an independent, sovereign state which has existed for 97 years.
 That is the fact nobody can change!"

 President Ma Ying-jeou met with Chen Yun-lin at the Taipei Guest House at 11:00 am on November 6, 2008.
 The meeting between Ma and Chen lasted only five minutes.
 The two officials exchanged gifts.
 Chen presented Ma with a painting of a horse (Ma's surname means horse), and Ma gave Chen a piece of fine porcelain.

 Chen offered Nyssaceae seedlings, a rare plant that only grows in mainland China, to Ma, along with two pandas.
 In return Ma offered an indigenous goat naemorhedus swinhoei and a spotted deer as gifts.

+Consistent with the 1992 Consensus, Chen did not refer to Ma as "President".
+Similarly, the representatives from Taiwan did not refer to the PRC leader Hu Jintao as "President of China", but called him "CCP General Secretary" in the previous meeting in Beijing.

 Chen addressed Ma as You, and avoided addressing Ma as president.
 Doing so would have implied that the mainland recognizes the legitimacy of the Republic of China.
 The question of how Chen would address Ma was much discussed by political analysts on both sides.